Postdoctoral Fellowship Training Program

-We are pleased to announce the Postdoctoral Fellowship in Health Service Psychology at the University of San Francisco Counseling and Psychological Services (CAPS) for the 2019–2020 training year and hope this website provides helpful information about our training program, application procedures, selection process, and the multicultural diversity of our University and center.
-We believe our strong commitment to multiculturally informed training and evidence based practice will provide an exceptional opportunity for your development as a Health Service Psychologist within a university counseling center.
+We are pleased to announce the Postdoctoral Fellowship in Health Service Psychology at the University of San Francisco Counseling & Psychological Services (CAPS) for the 2023–2024 training year and hope this website provides helpful information about our training program, application procedures, selection process, and the multicultural diversity of our University and center.
+We believe our strong commitment to multiculturally informed training and evidence-based practice will provide an exceptional opportunity for your development as a Health Service Psychologist within a university counseling center.

 Fellows further develop their understanding of and sensitivity to individual and cultural diversity, and integrate such understanding into all forms of service delivery.
 In addition, fellows acquire greater awareness and competence in program development and/or program evaluation, supervision, the application of ethical principles and laws, and the advancement of a professional identity as a psychologist.

-Through achievement of Profession Wide Competencies, the overarching aims of the training program are to: (1) Enhance and consolidate core clinical and counseling skills for entry level independent practice in Health Service Psychology; and (2) Foster attitudes and behaviors which strengthen a professional identity as a psychologist.
-Please see the Post Doctoral Manual for further information about our training program.
+The overarching aims of the training program are to: (1) Enhance and consolidate core clinical and counseling skills for entry level independent practice in Health Service Psychology; and (2) Foster attitudes and behaviors which strengthen a professional identity as a psychologist.
+Please see the Postdoctoral Fellowship Brochure.

 For additional information about USF-CAPS, please visit our home page or contact: